NCAS-CMS/cf-python/README.md

 =============

-Powerful, flexible, and very simple to produce visualizations of field constructs are available with the `cfplot package
-<http://ajheaps.github.io/cf-plot>`_, that needs to be installed
-seprately to the `cf` package.
+Powerful, flexible, and very simple to produce visualizations of field constructs are available with the [cfplot package](http://ajheaps.github.io/cf-plot), that needs to be installed seprately to the `cf` package.

-See the `cf-plot gallery
+See the [cf-plot
-<http://ajheaps.github.io/cf-plot/gallery.html>`_ for the full range
-range plotting possibilities with example code.
+gallery](http://ajheaps.github.io/cf-plot/gallery.html) for the full range range plotting possibilities with example code.

 ![Example output of cf-plot displaying a `cf` field construct](docs/source/images/cfplot_example.png)